 Neck rolls – Have child stand or sit to roll their neck and head in a circular pattern from left to right and from right to left.

-Overhead stretches – Have child reach up overhead, link fingers together and stretch arms up as high as possible.
+Overhead stretches – Have child reach up overhead, link fingers together (a great finger strength exercise) and stretch arms up as high as possible.
 Add standing on tiptoes to make it really high.

 Push-ups – Have child lie on the floor and push their body up with their hands and arms.
 If a regular push-up is too difficult, complete knee push-ups by simply weight bearing on flexed knees while completing push-ups rather than trying to weight bear on toes.